 Debra is English, from Maidenhead, a town 60km west of London (claim to fame: it’s where the Spice Girls recorded their first hits).
 She has been on stage, singing, dancing and acting from the age of 6….spending most of her childhood in choirs, musicals and theatre shows.
 At the age of 16, she started her first rock band and did a few concerts in the local area before going to London University, where she studied French and Drama at Central School Of Speech and Drama.
 She did backing vocals in a glam rock band for a while before starting out on her “year off ” in Paris…

-She was supposed to study but very quickly got whisked away into the Parisian nightlife where she worked as a waitress at the Hard Rock Café (what else…?)….met a few students from the Fac de Jussieu in a bar and became their singer in an acid jazz band “Les Verts Framboises”.
+She was supposed to study but very quickly got whisked away into the Parisian nightlife where she worked as a waitress at the Hard Rock Café (where else…?)….met a few students from the Fac de Jussieu in a bar and became their singer in an acid jazz band “Les Verts Framboises”.

 After a few parisian concerts, she continued acting lessons, did a few shows in Paris and Province and acted in two short films by Guillaume Deffontaines.
 She decided to stay in France and discovered the cultural richness of the suburbs singing in the band “Rafik” (algerian-tzigane-reggae-rap).
 They toured for 4 years in France, Switzerland, Hungary and Spain, brought an album out with M10 and even played with Cheb Khaled at the Zénith!
 The group split, and Debra continued singing with Cizzko (jazz electro).